 We are set in the heart of the city of Wakefield, and endeavour to offer a warm welcome to all who enter or pass by our doors.
 As a place of conversation for people of all faiths and none, and a cultural hub in the city centre, we have made public our desire that everyone who lives in Wakefield District will come inside at least once a year.
 Our city centre location gives many people the opportunity to drop in, and undoubtedly that helps us understand why some 50,000 or more candles are lit each year, as people remember a loved one, or bring a deep concern to God.

 We try to give priority to people who are needy or disadvantaged, with some of this work focused through the Wakefield Rent Deposit Scheme.
 As one of three cathedrals in the diocese of West Yorkshire and the Dales, we look to play our part alongside our sister cathedrals in Bradford and Ripon in discerning what it can mean for three cathedrals to exist in one diocese, and how together we might faithfully serve the people of our region.

 In 2013 we completed the renewal of our nave for the 21st century.
 This was the physical realisation of the Chapter’s long-term ambition to give the nave back to the people of Wakefield and of our region, ensuring that this is a place where everyone feels at home.
-We are currently in the process of renewing our roof on the nave and quire, and in Project 2015 are about to start work on the interior of the quire and East End.
-This will complete the refurbishment of our church, giving a brighter, lighter future to this beautiful medieval building, where we pray all our visitors will be touched by the love and presence of God.
+In 2016 we completed work on the interior of the quire and East End, finishing the refurbishment of our church, giving a brighter, lighter future to this beautiful medieval building, where we pray all our visitors will be touched by the love and presence of God.